GilgameshxZero/xena/readme.md

 # xena

-Android SVG editor optimized for e-ink note-taking tablets, such as the Onyx Boox series.
+Freeform & PDF-backed notes for Android and Windows, compatible with e-ink tablets (e.g. Onyx Boox), with a focus on the SVG ecosystem.

+## Android

-## General dependencies
+### General dependencies

 1. JDK 17.
 2. Android build, command-line, and platform tools.